02zeda/coding-challenges/challenges/C/JSON-parser/challenge-solution.md

 - Be able to automatically run tests for the project.
 - Know how to do tests in C.
 - Have setup all the initial source files.

+## Results of Step Zero:
+I decided to create two docker files.
+One for running the tests and one for being able to run the parser on its own.
+I did not create a docker compose file, since I am not sure it would help me with automating the compilation process.
+I decided to use a Makefile for automating commands.
+It is there to rebuild the images when the source files changes, but also to remove the containers or images when using make clean.
+It had been some time since I last used one, which was good, because I could spend some time writing and learning about how to construct it again.
+I set up the testing and divided the source files into a file for the json parser functionality and a main.c file for running the parser (without the tests).
+I found it was unecesary to use CUnit for the tests, since I could have easily done the same with a python script or a bash script.
+But it gave some practice in writing tests in C, so it was still a good thing to do.

+##  Step One:
+For this step, I will make my parser be able to handle an invalid empty output and the minimal for a JSON file which is "{}".
+Solving this step is not difficult, but for the next steps, some knowledge of lexing and parsing will be needed.

+## Results of Step One:
+I spent a lot of time on debugging and going over my infrastructure again.